gleam-lang/otp/README.md

 ### Task

-A task is a kind of process that performs a single task, returns the result to the parent process, and then shuts down.
-Commonly tasks are used to convert sequential code into concurrent code by performing computation in another process.
-All tasks must return a value.
-If you are looking to run a function with no return value concurrently, see the process module's `start` function.
+A task is a kind of process that computes a value and then sends the result back to its parent.
+Commonly multiple tasks are used to compute multiple things at once.

 - [gleam/otp/task](https://hexdocs.pm/gleam_otp/gleam/otp/task.html)
   documentation.